Christopher George

-Christopher John George (Greek: Χριστόφορος Γεωργίου; February 25, 1931 – November 28, 1983) was an American television and film actor who starred in the 1960s television series The Rat Patrol.
+Christopher John George (February 25, 1931 – November 28, 1983) was an American television and film actor who starred in the 1960s television series The Rat Patrol.
 He was nominated for a Golden Globe Award in 1967 as Best TV Star for his performance in the series.
 He was also the recipient of a New York Film Festival award as the Best Actor in a Television Commercial.
 George was married to actress Lynda Day George.